 Two If By Sea

-Head towards the ocean and you’ll reach Flor De Maiz, a beachside Mexican hotspot offering up myriad margaritas and epic views.
+Head towards the ocean and you’ll reach Flor de Maíz, a beachside Mexican hotspot offering up myriad margaritas and epic views.
 Try the Margarita Vallarta, featuring house green apple cucumber basil juice, fresh squeezed lime juice, organic agave syrup, a cucumber wheel, and black lava and a salt rim.
 Make your way slightly north along the Mesa, and you’ll arrive to Boathouse at Hendry’s Beach.
-They also serve a Blood Orange Margarita that will have you at “hello.”
-You can opt to add fresh jalapeno for a kick of heat.
-Olé!
+The beachside restaurant also serves a blood orange margarita that will have you at “hello.”
+You can opt to add fresh jalapeno for a kick of heat. ¡Olé!